 This is the largest of the Cape Verde islands and Praia is the capital of the country.
 The mountains here cause a much higher rainfall than in many of the other islands and it is, therefore, much greener with areas of rain forest.
 It is an island worth exploring.

-This island has a very bad reputation for theft and Noonsite has always recommended skippers organise security on board whilst anchored here.
-Four separate reports of armed boardings and robbery were reported from here in November 2017 (see reports adjacent).
+Security Concerns: this island has a very bad reputation for theft and Noonsite has always recommended skippers organise security on board whilst anchored here.
+Four separate reports of armed boardings and robbery were reported from here in November 2017.
 Spending the night is not recommended in this port and if a visit is absolutely necessary, visit with caution and secure your boat and valuables accordingly.

 Also, beware pickpockets ashore working in teams.